 A management degree that works for you

-Choose your customized management degree from eight specializations in the Bachelor of Applied Science degree in Organizational Management.
+Choose your customized management degree from nine specializations in the Bachelor of Applied Science degree in Organizational Management.
 Each track offers unique coursework to help you meet your career and academic goals.

-- Banking and Financial Management (New Spring 2017)
+- Banking and Financial Management (100% Online Option)